jrojas3/AI-Finance-Coach/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage
-1. Run the application: `python app.py`
+1. Run the application: `streamlit run app.py`
 2. Follow the on-screen instructions to track your workouts and receive coaching.

 ## Contributing